georgi-nachev/ansible-wordpress/README.md

-### For the purpose of this test, we'll add a firewall rule that would allow all "All traffic" AMI creation.

-### The playbook is designed with one ansible control node and two hosts in mind, one for the Wordpress + LAMP and the other one for the MySQL DB
+### The playbook is designed with one ansible control node and two hosts in mind (one for the Wordpress + LAMP and the another one for the MySQL DB).
+Also For the purpose of this test, we'll add a firewall rule that would allow all "All traffic" during the AMIs creation process.

 #### Considering you have freshly provisioned AWS nodes, you should consider: